-The Foundation is required to measure three types of assets and the related revenues at fair value: pledged contributions, non-cash contributions, and certain investments.
+The Foundation is required to measure certain types of assets, pledged contributions, non-cash contributions, and certain investments at fair value.
 The specific techniques used to measure fair value for financial statement elements are described in the notes below that relate to each element.